cimug-org/cim-compare/README.md

 **[--zip] (Optional):** When specified **cim-compare** will package up the generated report and any associated diagrams into a single ZIP archive.
 It is most often utilized for packaging the report when diagram images are included and can help simplify distribution.

-**[--cleanup] (Optional):** When specified **cim-compare** will delete all artifacts and directories created during report generation except for the `*.zip` archive.
+**[--cleanup] (Optional):** When specified **cim-compare** will delete all artifacts and directories created during report generation except for the ZIP archive.
 This command line option is only relevant when --zip also appears on the command line.

 Note that in the following command line examples whenever a directory or file path contains spaces it is specified within quotes.